 5. Hire an HVAC professional to maintain your system.

 Your heating system needs routine maintenance — just like your car needs routine oil changes.
 Furnaces should be checked by a professional once a year to ensure efficient and safe operation.

 Worn and torn weather-stripping around doors and windows creates drafts.
 The furnace has to work harder and longer to warm up the cold air that leaks in.

 While this is the largest up-front cost on the list, insulation can pay for itself in as little as one year with savings of up to 30 percent on your monthly utility bill.

-You can take a free online energy assessment on your home through MidAmerican Energy.
+You can take a free online energy assessment on your home through the HomeCheck Online tool from MidAmerican Energy.
 The online assessment provides personalized energy use information that can be customized based on your home and lifestyle.
-You will also receive energy saving recommendation and tips that include an estimated energy savings for each tip.
+You will also receive energy saving recommendations and tips that include an estimated energy savings for each tip.